vlomonaco/website/collaborations_and_sup.md

 <a name="colab"></a>
 <h3 id="colab" style="margin-bottom:30px">Collaborators</h3>

-I'm fortunate enough to collaborate with many talented people on my daily research, working within the [Pervasive AI Lab](http://pai.di.unipi.it/) and the [Computational Intelligence and Machine Learning Group](http://groups.di.unipi.it/groups/ciml/).
+I'm fortunate enough to collaborate with many talented people on my daily research, working within the [Pervasive AI Lab](http://pai.di.unipi.it/) and the [Computational Intelligence and Machine Learning Group](http://groups.di.unipi.it/groups/ciml/), two of the biggest ML & AI Labs in Italy.

 However, I like to collaborate as much as I can with other researchers and organizations across the globe.
 At the moment I'm a external collaborator at the [University of Bologna]() working within the [Alma Mater Research Institute for Human-Centered (Alma-AI)](), mostly with [Davide Maltoni's group]().